 Attacks on press credibility endanger US democracy and global press freedom

 The Trump administration has stepped up prosecutions of news sources, interfered in the business of media owners, harassed journalists crossing U.S. borders, and empowered foreign leaders to restrict their own media.
 But Trump’s most effective ploy has been to destroy the credibility of the press, dangerously undermining truth and consensus even as the COVID-19 pandemic threatens to kill tens of thousands of Americans.
-A special report of the Committee to Protect Journalists.
+A special report by Leonard Downie Jr. for the Committee to Protect Journalists.

 - About this report